 I use an encrypted android phone that can be turned off remotely or permanently bricked if necessary.
 If it is ever out of my possession, I can still track it, shut it down, or stop it from ever working again.
 This phone operates over the same VPN as my computer, regardless of where I am in the world.

 The phone number that I give out is a google voice number that is associated with my google account.
 I use the google voice app to monitor incoming calls, voicemails, and text messages.
-I am careful about what I do and say over text, because while SMS (or text messaging) is reasonably secure, it isn’t foolproof.
+I will not be able to make plans or discuss any details via text, and will strongly and immediately encourage you to move to an encrypted platform, if you contact me this way.

 I like the Telegram app a lot and it functions exactly the same way as most text message or chats that people are accustomed to.
 There’s no new interface to learn or new features to sign up for.
 The key difference is that Telegram offers a function called “secret chat” that is encrypted on both sides (my phone and yours – not able to be intercepted by any third parties) and does not store messages on any server or computer in the middle.
 Additionally, messages can be set to self destruct, leaving no trace of the sender or what was said.
 It’s a safer way to talk details, and share intimate information or photos.